Partial funding Scholarships Sponsored by University of Sussex , 2025 - 2026

 3. How do I apply?

 Go to the scholarship website, read the rules, and apply before it's due.
-You'll likely need essays, letters, or proof you're a good student.
+You'll likely need essays, letters, or proof that you're a good student.

 4. Can I get more than one scholarship?

-Yep!
+Yes!
 A lot of students mix and match scholarships and other aid programs to pay for school.

 5. Where can I find them?